Just Another Four-Letter Word? The Skinny on FatsArticle posted in: Diet & Nutrition

 The Good Fats

 Yes, it’s true: There is such a thing!
 Monounsaturated fats (MUFAs) and omega-3 fatty acids, which are liquid at room temperature, serve up some pretty sweet health benefits.
 MUFAs improve blood cholesterol levels, which may reduce your risk of heart disease.
-They may also play a role in stabilizing blood sugar, which can help keep your appetite in check and reduce your risk of developing diabetes.
+They may also play a role in stabilizing blood sugar, which can help keep your appetite in check, help you learn how to stop eating so much and reduce your risk of developing diabetes.
 This fab fat can be found in nuts, avocados, olive oil and almond butter.

 A type of polyunsaturated fat, omega-3 fatty acids may help lower cholesterol levels and support heart health.
 Plus, some scientists contend that these compounds may encourage the body to use fat for energy as opposed to storing it.
 Animal studies have suggested that omega-3s may help reduce body fat even in the absence of calorie cutting.
 To optimize your omega-3 intake, add fatty fish like salmon, sardines and mackerel or albacore tuna to your plate twice a week.
 Walnuts, canola oil, flax seeds and fortified eggs also dish out a healthy serving of this fat.